-‘Amour Fou’ Is the debut EP from singer-songwriter Thomas Miller (who I managed to get an Interview with as well) and I was lucky enough to be able to review it, for those who are interested, the title is French and translated means ‘Crazy Love’, Tracks 1, 2 and 4 were produced, mixed and mastered at Axis Sounds by B. Cunningham and Track 3 was produced, mixed and mastered by P. Duffin.
+Thomas Miller is a singer-songwriter from Glasgow, who considers himself to be a Pop/Acoustic/Electronic musician.
+I was lucky enough to get an interview with him, which you can check out here if you are interested.
+The title of this album is French and is translates to ‘Crazy Love’, Tracks 1, 2 and 4 were produced, mixed and mastered at Axis Sounds by B. Cunningham and Track 3 was produced, mixed and mastered by P. Duffin.

 ‘Amour Fou’ is the title track for the EP and was also the first track up for review, I always worry when listening to title tracks because if they aren’t great then it doesn’t set the tone right for the rest of the EP but fortunately Thomas Miller is no slouch and in my opinion ‘Amour Fou’ was fantastic.
 Doing these reviews I get to listen to a lot of different music, pretty much all of it I’ve found something I liked about it because for me music is about expression and so as long as I can sense something in the song even if it’s not my taste then it’s good, occasionally I’m lucky enough to find tracks like this which already sound like my type of music, not necessarily overly polished or generic, although this track was well put together and has a familiar note to it but something that just kind fits with my tastes in music, so as much as I can say without beating you over the head with it, this first track met the high standards a title track deserves and I thoroughly enjoyed listening to it.